abhisrkckl/Vela.jl/docs/src/timing-model.md

 WidebandTOACorrection
 ```

-The following methods extract some of the intermediate-corrected quantities of interest.
+The following methods extract some of the corrected quantities of interest.
 ```@docs
 corrected_toa_value
 doppler_corrected_observing_frequency